TANSCHEC/Blooms-Taxonomy-QPA/README.md

  python .\analyze.py '.\Civil Engineering.pdf' "report-pdf"
 # To do
 A lot of scope for improvement in using different models, extracting question papers, generating reports for easy understanding from student point of view and staff point of view.
 Thee can be given as student Project.

+Can be modified to accept many QPs instead 1 QP.